cmg1126/Gen-711-Final-Project/README.md

 ![Screenshot (5)](https://github.com/cmg1126/Gen-711-Final-Project/assets/130592752/324c7c7a-540b-4c6f-8785-e061a931729f)

-We obtained this plot from running qiime diversity "alpha-group-significance" on the core metrics folder which comapred the reds from our data to a set of metadata.
+We obtained this plot from running qiime diversity "alpha-group-significance" on the core metrics folder which comapred the reads from our data to a set of metadata.
 This plot represents the how the bacterial community changes based on collection date.

 ![emperor.png](https://github.com/cmg1126/Gen-711-Final-Project/blob/main/emperor.png)

+We obtained this plot from running "qiime emporer bipolot" on the core metrics folder whic comapred the rreads from our data to a metadata set.
+This is a PCA of bacterial communites, each color represents a different month during the summer.